GCleuziou/doc2vec-contraint-egc2026/README.md

 ## Dataset

 The experiments use the Python-1K dataset, a subset of student Python programs.
-Due to privacy concerns, the dataset is not included in this repository but can be obtained by contacting the authors of the original paper introducing this dataset.
+The dataset is included in this repository.

 ## Code Structure
 ```